Orazio Russo: Gela

-Fourth joining of Calcio Catania
+Fourth spell with Catania

 On 1 February 2010, Orazio Russo returned to the first professional club of his career, Calcio Catania.
 It is his fourth spell with the Sicilian giants.
 He was the second purchase of the winter transfer market for the club and its president Antonino Pulvirenti.
 Under current coach Siniša Mihajlović, Catania has been aiming for a top 10 finish in the Italian Serie A. Russo has yet to make an official appearance for the club, while Maxi Lopez (the other winter transfer), appeared regularly in the starting eleven, scoring 12 goals in 17 matches.

 He made his first and only appearance with Catania in the final game of the season against Genoa C.F.C., which also marked his first Serie A appearance with his hometown team and his last game as a professional footballer, as he had announced his retirement at the end of the campaign.